Nathan-47/birminghamImpactfc-v02/README.md

      // Now building has begun and currently on register page
      // Currently building the form for both the register and contact pages
      // Now starting to build the 404 page
+     // 404 page has been built
+     // Starting to build the fixtures/results page